Pennant Hills Golf Club

+Male Pennants and Female Grade teams.
+PHGC fielded its first interclub Men’s Grade team in March 1926 in C Grade.
+In 1936, the Men’s Grade team won the B Grade Flag.
+Over the ensuing years the club entered teams in many interclub competitions and currently has teams in Men’s Pennants, Ladies Interclub Grade, Mixed, Masters, Eric Apperly, Junior Pennants and Encourage Shield competitions.

 History

 The club was incorporated on 26 February 1923 when it completed the purchase of an area of land of 97 acres, 1 rood and 24 ½ perches, paying £4750 to Mr J.W Meader for the land previously secured by Robert Vicars.

 An initial course layout in 1923 included 9 holes on the western end which had previously been cleared for farming and cultivation.
 The remainder of the course was covered with hundreds of trees and stumps, water holes, and rock shelves which required removal before an 18-hole course could be completed.

 The course was extended to an 18-hole course over the next year following advice provided by Professional Golfer, Tom Howard, the then holder of the Australian Open, NSW and Australian PGA Titles, He was paid a fee of £1/1-.

 The first 18-hole layout was played in March 1924.
 Over subsequent years, the layout was changed until a final layout in 1934, which opened on 17 March 1934.